anwarmamat/cmsc330fall17public/p4/README.md

   - **lexer.ml**: This file is the sole place you will implement lexer code for the first half of this project.
   - **parser.ml**: This file is the sole place you will implement parser code for the second half of this project.
 - Provided OCaml Files (No need to edit, changes will be overwritten!)
   - **interface.ml**: This driver can be used to output your lexer/parser results on standard input or supplied files.
-It's a lot like the `smallc.ml` file in project 3, but for the frontend (parser/lexer) rather than the backend (interpreter).
   - **public.ml** and **public_inputs/**: The public test driver file and the SmallC input files to go with it, respectively.
   - **smallCTypes.ml**: This file contains all type definitions used in this project.
   - **utils.ml** and **testUtils.ml**: These files contain functions that we have written for you and for us that aid in testing and debugging.
 The small part of **utils.ml** that concerns you in implementing this project is called out very explicitly when it is needed later in the document, and otherwise you should not need to look at either of these files.